Chetan Anand (politician)

 Chetan Anand (born 20 November 1991) is an Indian politician from the state of Bihar.
-He is elected as a Member of Legislative Assembly (MLA) from Sheohar constituency representing the Rashtriya Janata Dal (RJD) in the 2020 election to the Bihar Legislative Assembly.
+He is elected as a Member of the Legislative Assembly (MLA) from Sheohar constituency representing the Rashtriya Janata Dal (RJD) in the 2020 election to the Bihar Legislative Assembly.He was then elected to the Nabinagar constituency on a JD(U) ticket in 2025 election by a mere margin of 112 votes.